-- It is important to keep in mind that the students with whom you will be studying are all managing to survive and even to enjoy life on fairly limited means.
-Everything you can learn from your new peers will help you to conserve your own funds.
-The following suggestions may be helpful: - Make both weekly and daily budgets and stick to them.
+Keep in mind that the students with whom you will be studying are all surviving and even enjoying life on possibly limited means.
+Anything you can learn from your new peers may help you to conserve your own funds.
+The following suggestions may be helpful:

+- Make both weekly and daily budgets and stick to them.
 Learn the value of the money wherever you are and be consistently alert for special student rates and discounts wherever you go. - Take advantage of less expensive alternatives wherever possible.
 Cook for yourself or use refectory meals over restaurant meals and save even moderately priced restaurant outings for special occasions.
-Unless you are using a collegiate dining service, never purchase breakfast which you can easily prepare for yourself.
-Always try to take your main meal in the subsidized collegiate refectories, either at noon or before you leave for the day.
-This will leave you with a smaller, less expensive evening meal or snack to purchase or prepare for yourself. - Plan your entertainment and recreational activities around the availability of free, inexpensive and discounted events. - Plan to shop in street markets or major chain supermarkets and avoid specialty shops and convenience stores that add a 20-30% markup.
+Unless you are using a collegiate dining service, don't purchase breakfast you can easily prepare for yourself.
+Always try to take your main meal in the subsidized collegiate refectories.
+This will leave you with a smaller, less expensive evening meal or snack to purchase or prepare for yourself. - Plan your entertainment and recreational activities around the availability of free, inexpensive, and discounted events. - Plan to shop in street markets or major chain supermarkets and avoid specialty shops and convenience stores that add a 20-30% markup.
 Part of your experience abroad should include learning how to get the best available value for your money.
 Try to put off making major purchases as long as you can.
-You may find that you can do without the item or will, at the very least, give yourself an opportunity to shop and compare goods and prices.
+You may find that you can do without the item; you will at the very least give yourself an opportunity to shop and compare goods and prices.

-- If you have a International Student Identification Card (ISIC), use it to take advantage of special rates and discounts on travel, accommodation, entrance fees, and entertainment. - When you travel, stay in accommodations that fit your budget.
+- If you have an International Student Identification Card (ISIC), use it to take advantage of special rates and discounts on travel, accommodation, entrance fees, and entertainment. - When you travel, stay in accommodations that fit your budget.
 This may mean staying in hostels or modest bed-and-breakfast accommodations or inexpensive pensions as opposed to hotels.
 If available, you may want to purchase a Hostelling International membership card, which is valid for student hostels abroad.
 But your personal safety is always of the utmost importance.
 Educate yourself on what are safe options when traveling alone or in a group. - Take care of your belongings and safeguard your traveler's checks and cash.
 Losses from carelessness are difficult enough in your home country; they are even more burdensome abroad. - If you are in Europe, take advantage of the exemptions for overseas visitors, who are not from countries of the European Economic Union, from paying the value-added tax (VAT) on goods, but not on services.
 The trouble is worthwhile only if you are buying expensive items, and only certain stores participate in the program.
-Ask the store for a certificate of exportation when you make your purchase (they will need to see your passport), and present the certificate and the goods to the customs officer for validation when you leave the country.
+Ask the store for a certificate of exportation when you make your purchase (they will need to see your passport) and present the certificate and the goods to the customs officer for validation when you leave the country.
 You must take the goods out of the country within three months of their purchase.
-Lines at airports are long so leave plenty of time.
+Lines at airports are long, so leave plenty of time.
 Once you depart, you can claim a refund of the tax from the store by mail-if possible, obtain it in U.S. currency.
 You cannot reclaim VAT for goods you do not carry out of the country with you.
 Many stores have "tax exempt" forms available, which can be cashed at the airport after you pass customs.
-Make sure to photocopy receipts and important VAT documents for your records before mailing them at the airport.
-This will allow you to report funds not received if this happens.